 (It would have been funnier if it called and turned out to be a Red-tailed Hawk.
 After four years of defending my position.)

 Before you move onward to see more photos of this glorious bird, if you want to improve your raptor ID skills, I recommend snagging and reading THESE guides.
 They will improve your raptor skills!

 See more photos below!

-I would like to add a clarifier to this post.
+I would like to add a clarification to this post.
 The term leucism is often a very broad, all-encompassing term used by birders to describe white birds that do not have pinky eyes and skin.
 However, it may not be the correct term.
 While we have no geneticists on staff here at Flocking Around, we know a handful of geneticists.

-According to some of these geneticists, rather than "leucistic," this Swainson's Hawk is exhibiting physical characteristics of a bird with OCA4/SLC45A2.
+According to some of these geneticists, rather than "leucistic," this Swainson's Hawk is exhibiting the physical characteristics of a bird with OCA4/SLC45A2.
 What does that random jumble of letters mean?
 Oculocutaneous albinism (OCA) involves the eyes, feathers, and skin of the affected organism, and OCA4 results from a genetic defect in the SLC45A2 protein that helps the tyrosinase enzyme to function.
 What does all that mean?
-It means this bird is exhibiting white plumage (obviously) and blue eyes, and this is the result from a genetic defect leading to a type of albinism.
+It means this bird is exhibiting white plumage (obviously) and blue eyes, and this is the result of a genetic defect leading to a type of albinism.
 However, you are probably safest to just call in leucism.
 Or describe it as white.
 Or a hawk.
 Or a bird.
 The end.
 I think.